 Diet Supplement is a payment to help with the cost of a special diet prescribed by your doctor or hospital consultant (it is no longer paid to new applicants).

 Heating Supplement is a payment to help people who have extra heating needs with the cost of heating their home.
 For example, people that are ill or have a disability.

 Additional Needs Payment is a payment to help with an expense that you cannot pay from your weekly income.
 For example, it can help with funeral costs, housing costs and fuel bills.
 You must have a low income.

 Appealing a decision

-If you are unhappy with the decision of a DSP representative on your application, you can appeal the decision to the independent Social Welfare Appeals Office.
-The Social Welfare Appeals Office deals with appeals relating to basic SWA and some SWA supplements but does not decide on appeals relating to Exceptional or Urgent Needs Payments or Heating Supplements.
+If you are unhappy with the decision of a Community Welfare Officer on your application, you can appeal the decision to the independent Social Welfare Appeals Office.
+The Social Welfare Appeals Office deals with appeals relating to basic SWA and some SWA supplements, but does not decide on appeals relating to Additional Needs Payment or Heating Supplements.
 However, you can ask for an internal review to re-examine decisions on these payments.
 You should try to submit as much additional information as possible to help your case.